 Talking the Talk

-Professor Paul Aveyard Can effective health and behaviour change advice fit into a 10-minute consultation?
+Can effective health and behavior change advice fit into a 10-minute consultation?
 The BWel study suggests YES!
 Paul will outline acceptable and effective brief interventions for weight control.

 Walking the walk – Physical activity interactive session